 Research and Development / Sponsor: Similarly you should notify NHS and/or University Research and Development offices and your study sponsor of any amendments.
 Any external audit of your study will monitor adherence to the most recently approved protocol.

 Funder: If amendments are likely to impact significantly on your funding arrangements, you should also notify the relevant funding body.

 Clinical Trials of Investigational Medicinal Products: Be aware that if you are conducting a clinical trial of an investigational medicinal product your sponsor (probably through the Chief Investigator) is required to submit a notice of amendment to both the ethics committee and the MHRA.

 Medical Devices: The MHRA must approve of all amendments to the device, the clinical investigation plan, Investigators or participating institutions.

-Flowchart produced by NRES outlining the procedure for notifying ethics committees of a substantial amendment to a study other than a clinical trial of an investigational medicinal product.Good Practice for some em studies (not applicable for all) Date added: 23 October 2008
+HRA flowchart detailing the procedure for notifying ethics committees of a substantial amendment for all other research studies.Good Practice for some em studies (not applicable for all) Date added: 23 October 2008

-The NIHR Clinical Trials Toolkit - amendments submapLegal Requirement for some em studies (not applicable for all) Date added: 6 November 2008
+NIHR Clinical Trials Toolkit guidance on substantial amendments for clinical trials conducted in accordance with the Medicines for Human Use (Clinical Trials) Regulations.Legal Requirement for some em studies (not applicable for all) Date added: 6 November 2008

 IRAS guidance on 'minimal datasets' for creating and managing amendments from September 2009Standard Process for some em studies (not applicable for all) Date added: 28 September 2009